 You’ll get the guidance you need from your tutors and academic supervisor, and through assessment and feedback, such as exams, coursework, projects and group work.

-We are a Russell Group university with a global reputation for inspirational and life-changing research.
-This feeds directly into the teaching you’ll receive.
+Our global reputation for inspirational and life-changing research feeds directly into the teaching you’ll receive.

 Learn from our experts

 At York you’ll study and learn with academics who are active researchers, experts in their field and have a passion for their subjects.

 Professor Nicky Milner, Head of the Department of Archaeology, is a director of the world-leading Star Carr project in the North of England where recent excavations have uncovered evidence of a thriving Mesolithic settlement dating from around 9000 BC.